Beyond Attribution: Unified Concept-Level Explanations: Conclusion

 \section{Conclusion}

-We have proposed \toolname, a general framework that automatically extracts high-level concepts and incorporates them into existing local model-agnostic explanation techniques to provide concept-based explanations, which are more faithful and easier to understand by end-users. \toolname offers unified explanations that combine attributions, sufficient conditions, and counterfactuals.
-This satisfies diverse user needs and fills the current gap in concept-based explanations, which lack forms beyond attributions. \toolname achieves this by utilizing large pre-trained models to extract high-level concepts, elevating language components from feature level to concept level, and extending perturbation models to sample in the concept space.
-We have instantiated \toolname on Anchors, LIME, LORE, and Kernel SHAP, and provide unified explanations.
-We have constructed empirical evaluations to demonstrate the effectiveness of \toolname.
+We have proposed \toolname, a general framework that elevates local model-agnostic explanation methods to the concept level. \toolname offers unified explanations combining attributions, sufficient conditions, and counterfactuals.
+This satisfies diverse user needs and fills the current gap of concept-based explanations lacking forms beyond attributions. \toolname achieves this by utilizing large pre-trained models to extract high-level concepts, and extending perturbation models to sample in the concept space.
+We have instantiated \toolname on Anchors, LIME, LORE, and Kernel SHAP, and demonstrated the state-of-the-art performance of \toolname by empirical evaluations. \toolname shows that it is unnecessary to design concept-based explanation methods from scratch, as existing local model-agnostic methods can be easily elevated to concept level in a lightweight manner.